 Once it is ascertained to be economically feasible and after obtaining the approval of the competent authorities, the General Assembly may, in an Extraordinary Meeting, adopt a resolution to increase the share capital of the Company once or several times by issuing new Shares having the same nominal value as the Shares, provided that the original share capital shall have been paid in full, with due consideration to the requirements of the Companies Regulations and the Capital Market Law and its Implementing Regulations.
 The said resolution shall specify the mode of increasing the capital, and the Shareholders shall have pre-emptive rights to subscribe for the new Shares.
-The new Shares shall be allotted to the original Shareholders who have expressed their desire to subscribe thereto, in proportion to the original Shares owned by them, provided that the number of Shares allotted to the shareholders who have asked for more than their proportionate share, in proportion to the original Shares they own, provided that their total allotment does not exceed the number of new Shares they have asked for.
+The new Shares shall be allotted to the original Shareholders who have expressed their desire to subscribe thereto, in proportion to the original Shares owned by them, provided that the number of Shares allotted to them shall not exceed the number of new Shares they have applied for.
+The remaining new Shares shall be allotted to the Shareholders who have asked for more than their proportionate share, in proportion to the original Shares they own, provided that their total allotment does not exceed the number of new Shares they have asked for.
 Any remaining new Shares shall be offered for public subscription.